briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

-    1. _(1)_ Provide standards for the construction, installation, modification, operation, and removal of Facilities and Wireless Support Structures in the Village’s Right-of-Way to protect the health, safety, and welfare of the citizens of the Village;
+    1. _(1)_ Provide standards for the construction, installation, modification, operation, and removal of Facilities and Wireless Support Structures in the Village's Right-of-Way to protect the health, safety, and welfare of the citizens of the Village;

-    2. _(2)_ Preserve the character of the Village, including the Village’s neighborhoods, downtown, other business districts and historic districts;
+    2. _(2)_ Preserve the character of the Village, including the Village's neighborhoods, downtown, other business districts and historic districts;

     3. _(3)_ Give guidance to wireless telecommunications providers to assist